eharjes/AIATW/README.md

 * Pretty presentation of search results
     + show the total number of links found for the given query
     + ordering of the found links based on occurrences of the query
+    + duplicate pages are removed and only the one with the shortest url will be presented
     + results are presented in small boxes:
         - clickable title of the found page
         - link to the website found (links can clip outside the box for extremely long links)